kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin	?
 Tags	nudibranch 2014
 Desc	Unlike many other sea slugs, nudibranchs lack a shell.
-As a larva they have, but they shed it when they mature.
+As a larva they do have one but it's shed when they mature.
 Shells are heavy and make moving around difficult.
 Most molluscs use the shell as a primary defence, but nudibranchs have developed other teqniques for protection, such as toxic secretion.
 A few make their own poisons, but most use the toxic metabolites from what they eat for their own defence.

 DSC04884.jpg